magento/devdocs/guides/v2.3/graphql/queries/custom-attribute-metadata.md

 Attribute |  Data Type | Description
 --- | --- | ---
 `attribute_code` | String | The unique identifier for an attribute code.
-This value should be in lowercase letters without spaces.
+This value should be in lowercase letters without spaces
 `attribute_options` | [`AttributeOption`] | An array of attribute options
 `attribute_type` | String | The data type of the attribute `entity_type` | String | The type of entity that defines the attribute